 Which products work best?

-Bashir's Sunday — hour by hour
+The Magic-Scan Sunday — hour by hour

-Three real Magic Scan dialogues
+Three Magic Scan dialogues

-✅ Farishta: Bump price to €19.50 — we buy directly from family, this is top grade.
+✅ Owner: Bump price to €19.50 — direct import from family, top grade.

 🤖 Magic Scan: Handwritten label detected: "Lavashak Aloo" — dried plum fruit roll, traditional Iranian and Afghan sweet.
 Visual: dark red, leather-like sheet, likely a 100g bag.
 Allergens: probably none, please confirm.
 Description generated with cultural context for diaspora buyers.

-✅ Bashir: Accepted.
+✅ Owner: Accepted.
 That's exactly right.

 🤖 Magic Scan: No label detected.
 Visual analysis: ground spice mix, reddish-orange, granular — likely Adwiya blend (Afghan pilaw spice) or Berbere.
 Please add: exact name, ingredients, allergens.
 Other fields (category "Spices", description skeleton, multilingual translation) are prepared.

-What Bashir saved in time and money
+What the example setup saves in time and money

 | Task | Manual (240 products) | With Magic Scan | Difference |